dstoykov/Java-Web-Course-Project/README.md

 # javaWebCourseProject
-Softuni Java Web Frameworks Course Project
+This is my Course Project for the Java Web Frameworks Course, part of Java Web Module @ SoftUni.